Alor Setar: Demographics

 There is no well-known nor formal adjective or demonyms for the people from Alor Setar.
 A casual way to address a person from the city is "Orang Alor Setar"; the term derived from Malay where people is being referred to "Orang".

 Ethnicity and religion

-The following is based on Department of Statistics Malaysia 2010 census.
+The following is based on Department of Statistics Malaysia 2020 census.

-The city of Alor Setar recorded a population of 357,176, according to 2010 census data.
-The 2010 Malaysian census reported that ethnic Malays formed the majority of the city with 262,027 (73.3%), predominantly of Kedahan Malay origin, with smaller numbers of Malays from other territories.
-The Alor Setar-Chinese forming 78,542 (21.9%).
+The city of Alor Setar recorded a population of 374,051, according to 2020 census data.
+The 2010 Malaysian census reported that ethnic Malays formed the majority of the city with 269,317 (72.0%), predominantly of Kedahan Malay origin, with smaller numbers of Malays from other territories.
+The Alor Setar-Chinese forming 83,413 (22.3%).
 The local Chinese community are mainly Hokkien-speaking together with other Chinese-dialect minorities.
-Other visible communities includes Indians (mostly Tamils) with 8,298 (2.3%) and other Bumiputeras with 610 (0.1%), as well as other ethnicities (mainly Siamese) with 1,253 (0.3%).
-The Non-Malaysian constitute 6,446 (1.8%) of the local population.
+Other visible communities includes Indians (mostly Tamils) with 7,107 (1.9%) and other Bumiputeras with 374 (0.1%), as well as other ethnicities (mainly Siamese) with 1,122 (0.3%).
+The Non-Malaysians constitute 12,718 (3.4%) of the local population.